Do you know what makes a good book cover?

 I have been on that side of the fence where creatives hate the concept of selling or marketing.
 And I have been on that side for the longest time.
 But the sooner you get yourself comfortable with these words and concepts, the better.

-And the best way to start is by understanding that investing in a good book cover design, and knowing what makes a good one.
+The best way to start is by understanding how important it is to invest in a good book cover design, and knowing what makes a good one.
+Knowing the basics is still really important whether you plan on hiring a Self-Publishing School professional designer or another professional cover designer.

 After my bachelors, I spent nearly ten years convincing myself and the world that I am an artist.